 The Los Altos Neighborhood Traffic Management Program, last updated in 2013, is a set of policies and guidelines for addressing neighborhood concerns about excessive speed on local streets.
-The Program identifies but not limited to: cyclists and pedestrians.
+The Program identifies appropriate traffic calming treatments for Los Altos, when and where the treatments may be best implemented to address problems, and how the implemented treatments will be funded.